Generalised symmetries and bases for Dunkl monogenics: Monogenic bases

 is a basis of $\Mono_n(\RR^\dN;V)$. \end{theorem} \begin{proof} For every $s\in \nu$, let $s'=\eps e_d \cdot s$ and for these $s'$, consider the relations~\eqref{eq:rellindep} for all $\eta$ with $|\eta|_1=n-1$.
 These relations can be used to go from $\mathcal{C}_n$ to $\mathcal{B}_n$ by removing all polynomials $\zzpoly_{s}^{\beta}$ with $\beta_d\neq 0$.
 We will show that each relation will remove exactly one polynomial, after which the result follows by a dimension argument.
 We order the multi-indices $I:=\{\eta\in \NN^{\dN}\, \mid\, |\eta|_1 =n-1\}$ by reverse lexicographic order, so $\eta_1 = (0,\dots,0,n-1)$, $\eta_2 = (0,\dots,0,1,n-2), \dots, \eta_{|I|} = (n-1,0,\dots,0)$, with $ |I|=\dim\Poly_{n-1}(\RR^\dN)=\binom{n+d-2}{d-1}$.

 Since $e_d\cdot s' = s$ for $s\in\nu$, we can write relation~\eqref{eq:rellindep} for $\eta_i$ and $s'\in V$ as

 For each $\eta_i$, we can use this to exclude the polynomials $\{\zzpoly_{s}^{\eta_i+\xi_d} \mid s \in\nu\}$, since the right-hand side of~\eqref{eq:relCnv2} is a sum of polynomials strictly lower in the ordering.
-Therefore, starting from the set $\mathcal{C}_n$, doing this procedure in the reverse lexicographic order for all $\eta_i$ will exclude $\dim V$ polynomials from the set at each step.
+Therefore, starting from the set $\mathcal{C}_n$, doing this procedure in the reverse lexicographic order for all $\eta_i$ each step will exclude $\dim V$ polynomials from the set.

 This results in a basis, as can be seen from the dimensions of the spaces involved.
 Indeed, $|\mathcal{C}_n|=\dim \Poly_n(\RR^\dN)\times \dim V$ and there are $\dim \Poly_{n-1}(\RR^{\dN})\times \dim V$ different linear relations between its members; $\dim \Mono_n(\RR^\dN; V)=\dim\Poly_n(\RR^{d-1})\times \dim V$ and